 Quick Tip: Change the volume and pitch of your voice to engage your learners.

-Incorporating these tips into your lessons will help your VIPKid students to speak more while fully engaging with you and the content.
+Incorporating these tips into your lessons will help your shy ESL students speak more while fully engaging with you and the content.